stefdasca/statement-translator/Kilonova/0800-0899/Processed_0848.md

-â€œArrowsâ€ is a game played on a rectangular board whose surface is divided into $N \\cdot M$ cells, arranged in $N$ rows and $M$ columns.
-Each cell contains an arrow (up, down, left, or right), as shown in the figure below:
+“Arrows” is a game played on a rectangular board whose surface is divided into $N \cdot M$ cells, arranged in $N$ rows and $M$ columns.
+In each cell, there is an arrow (up, down, left, or right), as shown in the figure below:

 ~[arrows.png]

-When itâ€™s a player's turn, they can choose a starting position where they place a token, then move the token to the adjacent cell indicated by the arrow's direction.
-The movement continues until the token leaves the game board, in which case the player gets a score equal to the number of cells traversed by their token.
-However, there are certain starting positions called favorable, where the token will **never** leave the game board.
+When it's their turn, a player can choose a starting position to place a token, then move the token to the adjacent cell in the direction indicated by the arrow.
+The movement continues until the token leaves the board, in which case the player earns a score equal to the number of cells the token has traversed.
+However, there are starting positions known as favorable, for which the token **will not** ever leave the board.
 For example, all positions in the figure with a gray background are favorable.
-The player who chooses a favorable starting position gets a score equal to the number of distinct cells visited multiplied by $1000$.
+A player who chooses a favorable starting position earns a score equal to the number of distinct cells visited multiplied by $1000$.

-Write a program that, given the game board configuration, solves one of the following tasks:
+Write a program that, given the board configuration, solves one of the following tasks:

-1. Determine the score a player gets when placing their token on a specified starting position.
+1. Determines the score a player obtains when placing their token on a specified starting position;
-2. Determine the number of favorable cells on the game board.
+2. Determines the number of favorable cells on the board;
-3. Determine the maximum score a player can get in one turn by conveniently choosing the starting position.
+3. Determines the maximum score that the player can obtain in one move by conveniently choosing the starting position.

 # Input data

-The input file `arrows.in` contains:
-- On the first line, the task that needs to be solved ($1, 2$ or $3$).
-- The second line contains the natural numbers $N \\ M$, representing the number of rows and columns of the game board respectively.
-- On the next $N$ lines, there are $M$ numbers from the set {$1,2,3,4$} representing the arrows in the cells of the game board ($1$ signifies right arrow, $2$ up arrow, $3$ left arrow, and $4$ down arrow).
-- The last line contains the natural numbers $lin \\ col$, representing the row and column of the specified starting position.
-Values on the same line in the input file are separated by spaces.
+The input file `arrows.in` contains on the first line the task that needs to be solved ($1, 2$ or $3$).
+The second line contains the natural numbers $N \ M$, which represent the number of rows and columns of the board, respectively.
+On the next $N$ lines, there are $M$ numbers from the set {$1,2,3,4$} representing the arrows in the cells on the board ($1$ indicates an arrow pointing right, $2$ an arrow pointing up, $3$ an arrow pointing left, and $4$ an arrow pointing down).
+The last line contains the natural numbers $lin \ col$, representing the row and column of the specified starting position.
+Values written on the same line in the input file are separated by spaces.

 # Output data